Zahidmohd/Shell_JavaScript/PROGRESS.md

   - Arguments passed as array to child process
 - **Synchronous vs Asynchronous**: Using `spawnSync()` blocks the shell until program completes
 - **Important**: By default, `argv[0]` would be the full path to the executable.
 Use `argv0` to set it to just the program name

+### Working Directory Management
+- **Current Working Directory (CWD)**: The directory the shell process is "in"
+- **Why cd Must Be a Builtin**: If cd were external, it would only change the child process's directory, not the shell's
+- **Node.js APIs**:
+  - `process.cwd()` - returns current working directory as string
+  - `process.chdir(path)` - changes current working directory
+  - Throws error if directory doesn't exist or lacks permissions
+- **Error Handling**: Use try-catch to gracefully handle invalid paths

 ---